 - Service-based business models – This kind of business model is the same with Product-based business models except, instead of physical products, they offer services that consumers need, such as Hotels, Restaurants, Consulting, etc. The following are the business models examples you can refer to: Hotel Business, Restaurant Business, and IT Consulting.

 - Franchising – This is a business model where you can sell the right to use the business model to others in exchange for a percentage of profit.
-This is usually common for Restaurant or any food chain businesses, clothing stores, etc. The following are the business models examples which you can refer to: Hair / Beauty Salon Business, Robotic Kiosk Franchising, Jewelry Shop, and Quick Service Restaurant.
+This is usually common for Restaurants or any food chain businesses, clothing stores, etc. The following are the startup business model examples that you can refer to: Hair / Beauty Salon Business, Robotic Kiosk Franchising, Jewelry Shop, and Quick Service Restaurant.
+McDonald’s, Taco Bell, and Dunkin Donuts are business models samples to look into if you want to enter the food business.

 - Freemium – A popular business model nowadays due to the allure of offering free simple and basic services for users.
 But charges for more advanced and additional features at a premium.
-Here is a financial model template that you can use to refer what a freemium business model is like: Freemium SaaS Financial Model.
+Here is a financial model template that you can use to refer to what a freemium business model is like: Freemium SaaS Financial Model.
+Companies to think of as a business model sample is the note-taking app, Evernote and the music-streaming platform Spotify.
+These apps allow the user to use the basic features for free but a premium account grants the user access to additional features such as offline access.

 - Retailing – One of the most common business models that entrepreneurs often start with.
 It is a business model where a retailer purchases product from a distributor or wholesaler and then proceed to sell the said products to the market.
 Here are retail business model templates that you can use as a reference: Retail Store, Gas Station, and Pawnshop.

-- Broker Business Model – Work on buying or sell side and obtain a commission upon a successful transaction.
-In other words, the broker acts as the middleman that bring together the buyers and sellers in exchange for a fee if successful.
+- Broker Business Model – Work on buying or sell-side and obtain a commission upon a successful transaction.
+In other words, the broker acts as the middleman that brings together the buyers and sellers in exchange for a fee if successful.
 An example would be the: Real Estate Brokerage Firm.
+If you are developing a real estate brokerage startup business model, RE/MAX (short for Real Estate Maximus), a US-based real estate company which held the largest market share in the US from 1999-2013, is a good business model sample to reference.

 - Affiliate – The main task in this model is to refer a customer/target market to somebody else’s shops and obtaining a commission in return.
 This is not to be confused with a broker since the broker can work independently or employ other agents, plus, the need for brokers to have a license is critical.
 On the other hand, an affiliate is free to refer a customer to a shop without the need to apply for a license.